skullzarmy/DiceForge-Docs/README.md

 ## 1. Introduction

-Welcome to the documentation for DiceForge version 1.0.0!
+Welcome to the documentation for DiceForge!
 DiceForge is a powerful, easy-to-use API for rolling dice and generating random results for tabletop games, simulations, and other applications.
 With support for various dice configurations and roll types, DiceForge provides a flexible solution for your dice-rolling needs.

 ## 2. Getting Started